T

 park

-A beautiful, tranquil lagoon with shallow turquoise waters and a deep cenote in the center.
-It's ideal for swimming, paddleboarding, and enjoying nature's serenity.
+A beautiful, tranquil lagoon known for its shallow, calm waters and a striking deep blue cenote in the center.
+It's a less crowded alternative to the main beaches, offering a serene environment for swimming and photography.

 2. Midday